 This cake is very moist, and delicious served both hot or cold.
 Serve with some softly whipped cream for a superb dessert.

-You can use whatever apples you like, but we have used Pink Lady apples as they hold well and have a lovely sweet taste.
+You can use whatever apples you like, but we have used Pink Lady apples as they hold well and have a lovely sweet taste for Sicilian apple cake.

 The batter is very thin when made.
 Pour a third of it into the tin, then top with a third of the apple, raisins and pine nuts, and repeat, finishing with a layer of apples, pine nuts and raisins sprinkled with cinnamon and sugar on the top.